 Performance of ‘The List’

-Last week, dividend growth of ‘The List’ remained the same and has increased by +8.3% YTD (income).
+Last week, dividend growth of ‘The List’ went up and has increased by +8.6% YTD (income).

 Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.